atet/cite/README.md

 >
 > — Bill George —
 >
 > ###### Unpublished quote from [Bill George](https://en.wikipedia.org/wiki/Bill_George_(businessman)), a Senior Fellow at Harvard Business School and former CEO of Medtronic, being interviewed by Venkat Venkatraman, professor at Questrom School of Business, Boston University, on August 18, 2020.
+Published here with permission from Bill George on January 28, 2024.

 </br>